MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 The AWT graphics 2D can be retrieved from this buffered image.

 The MicroUI color (``gc.getRenderingColor()``) is converted to an AWT color.
-After the drawing, the implementation updates the Graphics Engine dirty area by calling ``gc.setDrawingLimits()``.

 The method behavior is exactly the same as the embedded side; see:ref:`section_drawings_cco_custom`.